 The School organises: transition.
-This includes a photo year 6 Parents evening trail, group planning and craft vulnerable and SEND stude Year 6 Parents evening Year 8 option assemblies Parents open evenings for Year 8 options Year 12 Open Evenings Year 11 Advice and Guidance sessions Higher education information evenings There are enrichment sessions for year 11 to help with sixth form options; Enrichment sessions for year 12 and 13 to help with choices around university; A Year 8 visit to university to discuss the importance of option choices with university students and lecturers; trail, group planning and craft activities, and students making their own lunch.
-Students receive additional guidance regarding Year 8 options.
-Year 9 options.< ly.
-We or those als of
+This includes a photo parents/carers of more vulnerable and SEND studies. dants to Year 8 option assemblies Parents open evenings for Year 8 options Year 12 Open Evenings Year 11 Advice and Guidance sessions Higher education information evenings There are enrichment sessions for year 12 and 13 to help with choices around university; A Year 8 visit to university to discuss the importance of option choices with university students and lecturers; Year 8 options. tan, glody planning and clart visit the school individual wish there activities, and students receive additional guidance regarding timetables of transition for students with higher leven need, at each stage.
+The SENDCo will attend A Reviews for Year 5 and 6 students in their primary settings.
+Individual year 8 students receive advice and guidan option choices.
+Ily.
+We or those els of Annual